MateuszJugielewicz/2009scape.github.io-master/site/game_guide/zanik.md

 Make sure to keep updated with this new bot to make sure you're taking advantage of any new features that are released for it.
 I'm sure more will come.

-Ever since the removal of the 2009scape discord bot, Zanik has been ignoring the asterisk commands and started listening to users who use the colons.
+Ever since the removal of the MZscape discord bot, Zanik has been ignoring the asterisk commands and started listening to users who use the colons.
 Also as of May of 2022, Zanik no longer responds to the kickme command.

 {% include further-help.html %}